pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 But enough thoughts, time to practice!

-Unity has some parallax scrolling scripts in its package.
+Unity has some parallax scrolling scripts in its standard packages (take a look at the 2D platformer demo on the Asset Store).
 You can of course use them, but I found it interesting to build one from scratch the first time.

 ## The simple scrolling